brendanobra/Ripple/kb/code/project_struture.md

 # Project Structure
 eos-ripple is an "aggregator" project that facilitates one integration point for
 - Ripple - the open source components
+- ripple-bolt-extn - Automation Extension
+- ripple-eos-thunder-extn - Thunder communcation extension
+- ripple-eos-observability - Observability metrics
-- ripple_comcast_extensions - proprietary extensions to ripple
+- ripple-eos-distributor-extn - proprietary commucation extension
 - firebolt-devices - device manifest and configurations that are used to configure ripple at runtime.

 # Layout